Bhuvansaihari/Six_API-s/README.md

 ### Get Recommendations API

 - `GET /api/recommendations?candidate_id={id}&use_cache={true|false}` - Get job recommendations for a candidate

+**Description:**
+This endpoint retrieves job recommendations for a candidate using SQL Server stored procedures.
+It performs the following steps:

+1. Validates `candidate_id` parameter (must be > 0)
+2. Checks cache using `candidate_id` as key (if `use_cache=true`)
+3. If cache hit, returns cached recommendations immediately
+4. If cache miss:
+   - Acquires database connection from pool
+   - Executes stored procedure `USP_SC_Get_JobSeekerRecommenededJobList` with candidate_id
+   - Processes results and formats response
+   - Caches results with TTL (default: 5 minutes)
+   - Returns recommendations
+5. Applies rate limiting (default: 60 requests/minute per IP)

 **Query Parameters:**
 - `candidate_id` (required, int): The candidate ID to get recommendations for (must be > 0)